 Is your VPN connection jammed?
 Connectivity problems?
 Try as you might, your VPN simply won’t work.
 What’s going on?
 And it’s a problem that can be difficult to fix too, due to the complexity of a VPN connection.

-Fortunately most good VPN providers offer great service through their forums, live chat, or other support platforms.
-For this reason we took extra care to test them in our VPN provider reviews.
+Fortunately, most good VPN providers offer great service through their forums, live chat, or other support platforms.
+For this reason, we took extra care to test them in our VPN service reviews.

 Testing your VPN

 After finishing a VPN setup, you may want to do a speed check for up- and download speeds.
 Perhaps everything looks ship-shape, but how can you be sure your computer is completely secure?
 No one wants to be confronted with settings that in hindsight were wrong.
 So, how to test your VPN?
 We selected a handful of useful tools to help you find the proper settings, and test them.

 Is it really necessary to subscribe to a service you hardly know anything about?
 Well, absolutely not!
 There are plenty of options to find free VPN connections.
 They do however have their downsides: not all free VPN providers operate on good intentions: their money comes from somewhere, and most of the time that’s through selling your data.

 Even so, a couple of options exist that are both free and safe.
 We show some of the reliable free trial options in our VPN reviews, and let you know what kind of deals they’re attached to.